Developing Stem Cell-Derived Pancreatic Islets to Study Human Type 1 Diabetes

 Sam’s interest in cell biology stems from a 4th grade science project she did on the topic of DNA replication.
 She grew up in South Carolina and became the first person in her family to finish college.

-“My folks always told me I was going to college, and I decided in junior high that I wanted to attend college, but not just to get one degree, I wanted to get them all,” she said with a smile.
+“My folks always told me I was going to college, and I decided in junior high that I wanted to not just get one degree, I wanted to get them all,” she said with a smile.

-Sam studied genetics at University of Georgia, then earned both her master’s degree and PhD in molecular biology at Princeton University where she had planned to study virology.
-“By that time, I thought transcription would be very important and control a lot of biology.”
+Sam studied genetics at the University of Georgia, then earned both her master’s and PhD in molecular biology at Princeton University, where she had planned to study virology.

-Her first postdoctoral fellowship was at the University of North Carolina working in a lab that used mouse embryonic stem cells to study blood vessel development.
+Her first postdoctoral fellowship was at the University of North Carolina, where she worked in a lab that used mouse embryonic stem cells to study blood vessel development.

-Her second postdoc position was at Duke University in a lab that was working on two completely different projects.
-“At that point I didn’t necessarily care what the project was,” she said.
+Her second postdoc position was at Duke University, where she worked in a lab on two completely different projects.
+“At that point, I didn’t necessarily care what the project was,” she said.
 “I just wanted to investigate interesting questions and use cool tools!”
-She got some papers published about cell adhesion and anti-adhesion, and then transitioned to the bacterial cell division side of the lab.
+She published papers about cell adhesion and anti-adhesion before transitioning to the bacterial cell division side of the lab.

 Joining UMass Chan Medical School and the Diabetes Center of Excellence

-She first arrived at UMass Chan Medical School in 2003 working in the laboratory of Dr. Stephen Doxsey.
-They studied cell division with a focus on the centrosome and mitotic spindle poles.
-After 12 years in the Doxsey Lab, funding ran dry and Sam’s network on campus led to a position in the Harlan Lab in the UMass DCOE.
+She joined UMass Chan Medical School in 2003 working in the laboratory of Dr. Stephen Doxsey studying cell division focusing on the centrosome and mitotic spindle poles.
+After 12 years in the Doxsey Lab, funding ran dry, and Sam’s network on campus led to a position in the Harlan Lab in the UMass DCOE.

 At that time, they obtained donated pancreatic islets from deceased diabetic and non-diabetic donors and separated them into single cells.
 Those cells were stained and sorted into cell groups by hormones (insulin, glucagon, etc.).
 Sam performed RNA-sequencing to examine the transcriptome of those cells to determine their messenger RNA molecules.
 The Harlan Lab was looking for differences between beta cells from the islets of people who had T1D and those who were non-diabetic.
 They compared cells from people who passed away during various phases of the disease process to investigate changes in gene expression and compared them to cells from people without diabetes.
 The goal was to understand if beta cells do something to attract the attention of immune cells, thus causing the autoimmune attack, or if perhaps beta cells are simply “innocent bystanders.”